Rasmeh27/API-Request-Star-Wars-Movies-Java/README.md

-# Resquest Star Wars Movies
+# Request Star Wars Movies

-**Resquest Star Wars Movies** es un proyecto en Java que permite buscar información sobre películas de la saga de Star Wars utilizando la API pública SWAPI (Star Wars API).
-El proyecto descarga información de una película específica y la guarda en un archivo JSON.
+**Request-Star-Wars-Movies** is a Java project that allows you to search for information about Star Wars films using the public SWAPI (Star Wars API).
+The project retrieves information about a specific film and saves it in a JSON file.

-## Contenido
+## Contents

-- **ConsultaPelicula**: Clase responsable de realizar la búsqueda de la película.
-- **GeneradorArchivo**: Clase que se encarga de guardar la información de la película en un archivo JSON.
-- **Pelicula**: Clase de registro que representa la estructura de la película.
-- **Principal**: Clase que contiene el método `main`, donde se ejecuta la aplicación.
+- **ConsultaPelicula**: Class responsible for searching for the film.
+- **GeneradorArchivo**: Class that handles saving the film information to a JSON file.
+- **Pelicula**: Record class representing the structure of a film.
+- **Principal**: Class that contains the `main` method where the application is executed.

-## Requisitos
+## Requirements

-- Java 11 o superior.
+- Java 11 or higher.
-- Biblioteca **Gson** para la manipulación de JSON.
-Asegúrate de incluir el archivo JAR de Gson en tu proyecto.
+- **Gson** library for JSON manipulation.
+Make sure to include the Gson JAR file in your project.

-## Instalación
+## Installation

-1. Clona este repositorio o descarga los archivos del proyecto.
-2. Asegúrate de tener Java instalado en tu máquina.
-3. Incluye la biblioteca Gson en tu proyecto.
+1. Clone this repository or download the project files.
+2. Ensure you have Java installed on your machine.
+3. Include the Gson library in your project.

-## Uso
+## Usage

-1. Ejecuta la clase `Principal`.
-2. Cuando se te pida, ingresa el número de la película de Star Wars que deseas consultar (1-6).
-3. La información de la película se mostrará en la consola y se guardará en un archivo JSON con el título de la película.
+1. Run the `Principal` class.
+2. When prompted, enter the number of the Star Wars film you want to query (1-6).
+3. The film information will be displayed in the console and saved to a JSON file named after the film's title.

-## Ejemplo
+## Example

-Al ejecutar la aplicación, el usuario verá algo como:
+When running the application, the user will see something like:

-Escribe el numero de la pelicula de SW:
+Escribe el numero de la pelicula de SW:(
+Write the number of the SW movie:)
 1
 Pelicula(title=The Phantom Menace, episode_id=1, opening_crawl=..., director=George Lucas, producer=Rick McCallum, release_date=1999-05-19)

-Esto generará un archivo llamado `The Phantom Menace.json` con la información de la película.

-## Manejo de Errores

-Si el número de la película ingresado no es válido o si hay un problema al realizar la búsqueda, se mostrará un mensaje de error en la consola:
+This will generate a file named `The Phantom Menace.json` containing the film's information.

+## Error Handling

+If the entered film number is invalid or if there is an issue with the search, an error message will be displayed in the console:

 No se ha encontrado la pelicula
 Finalizacion de la aplicacion

+Traduction:
+The movie has not been found
+Completion of the application